 Can you tell me a bit more about LabGenius?
 What is it that you do and what is your vision for the company?

 Mo: James, our CEO, created LabGenius to engineer proteins with enhanced and novel functionality, integrating machine learning, gene synthesis, and robotic automation to build a platform for evolution.

 In nature, evolution happens slowly over many generations and is an inefficient and unpredictable process.
 We aim to make this process more intelligent by taking apart the design rules of biological systems by predicting which mutations will improve biological designs.
 EVA, our automatous AI-driven evolution engine enables us to continuously test new biological designs which EVA has predicted will perform well.

-How did you hear about Hubble?
+How did you hear about HubbleHQ?
 Why did you choose us to help you find an office?

 How did you find your office search process from start to finish?
 Did you look at many websites and spaces before deciding?

 Harry: Our office search process was fairly efficient.
 Once we decided to take our search online, we did a lot of upfront work digitally to make a shortlist, so we only had to visit 3 or 4 places before we made a decision.

 What were the selling features when you were picking the space?

 Mo: We love the building—it’s walking distance to the Tube and there’s space for us to grow into.
 There’s also something charming about hearing trains going by outside.
 They have a great café here, along with other great amenities and facilities.
 Also, a lot of us climb and the climbing spaces nearby are fantastic.

 See more cool, customisable London office spaces available on flexbile contracts.